What is Early College High School?

 Additionally, by making ECHS credits transferable and centered around general education requirements, new ECHS graduates can reduce their college course load or speed up their graduation time, thereby reducing enrollment costs.

 Academic pathways are further illuminated by introducing ECHS students to experiences and academic rigors typical of post-secondary life.
 When students are exposed to college curricula, campuses, faculty, and support staff, they gain a more accurate understanding of higher education expectations and opportunities.
-They also graduate from ECHS with greater confidence
+They also graduate from ECHS with greater confidence.

 3. Enhanced Student Support